-- Preview Email Newsletter

 WASHINGTON, March 4 -- University of Tampa researchers are investigating physical accessibility in sports by collecting data from wheelchair users on a specialized exerciser.
 Assistant professor Wellington De Luna Vazquez and visiting assistant professor Jason Rabe led a team of students to a National Wheelchair Basketball Association tournament in Tampa to analyze the performance of the Wheely-X device.

-The Wheely-X functions similarly to a stationary bike, allowing individuals to maintain fit more PR
+The Wheely-X functions similarly to a stationary bike, allowing individuals to maintain fitness and build strength from their wheelchairs.
+Th more PR

 UNLV Newsmakers 2026: February (10)